slackhq/go-audit/README.md

 If you want to run unit tests: `go test`

-If you want to run benchmark tests: `go test -bench -benchtime=5s -cpuprofile=cpu.pprof`
+If you want to run benchmark tests: `go test -bench=. -benchtime=5s -cpuprofile=cpu.pprof`

 To dig into the cpu profile of a benchmark test: `go tool pprof go-audit.test cpu.pprof`